Vegan Pesto: Three Ways (inc a ‘No Nuts’ version!)

 • 50 ml olive oil (extra-virgin ideally)

-• 3 cloves garlic (minced)
+• 3 small cloves garlic (minced (or 2 medium cloves))

-• 1/4-1/2 tsp salt
+• ¼ tsp salt (more to taste)

 • tsp ground black pepper

-• Up to 40 ml of water to loosen the mixture
+• up to 40 ml of water to loosen the mixture

 Instructions

 Note: If your pine nuts are not already toasted then add them to a dry (no oil) frying pan.
-Fry them over a low heat, stirring occasionally, until lightly golden – this should take around 10 minutes.
+Fry them over low heat, stirring occasionally, until lightly golden - this should take around 10 minutes.

-• To store the pesto, add it to a Tupperware dish and cover it in eco cling film (with the film touching the top of the pesto) and then add an airtight lid.
-Alternatively you can add a thin layer of olive oil on top of the pesto instead of using cling film, before adding an airtight lid.
+• To store the pesto, add it to a dish and cover it in eco cling film (with the film touching the top of the pesto) and then add an airtight lid.
+Alternatively, you can add a thin layer of olive oil on top of the pesto instead of using cling film, before adding an airtight lid.

 Video